German court: Russia must split up Nord Stream 2

 But German chancellor Angela Merkel, who visited Kyiv on Sunday, said Berlin would press for extra EU sanctions on Russia if it ever used Nord Stream 2 as a "geopolitical weapon".

-Nord Stream 2 construction had also been delayed by US sanctions.
+Nord Stream 2 construction has also been delayed by previous US sanctions.

-US president Joe Biden, in a recent U-turn, said construction should go ahead because it was almost completed anyway.
+US president Joe Biden, in a recent U-turn, said construction should go ahead because it was almost complete anyway.

 But the US Congress is said to be watching how Russia uses the pipe in future.